mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Finding the correct environment variable

 The correct environment variable for a given setting can vary depending on the service.
-For example, with increasing the number of nodes, some services will have multiple types of nodes, each with separate count settings.
-Determining the correct environment variable in this case takes some detective work.
+For instance, some services have multiple types of nodes, each with separate count settings.
+If you want to increase the number of nodes, it would take some detective work to find the correct environment variable.

 For example, let's look at the most recent release of `confluent-kafka` as of this writing.
 The number of brokers is configured using a [`count` setting in the `brokers` section](https://github.com/mesosphere/universe/blob/98a21f4f3710357a235f0549c3caabcab66893fd/repo/packages/C/confluent-kafka/16/config.json#L133):